Ayush2156/quantum-tunneling/README.md

 # quantum-tunneling
-in this project i developed i stimulation of quatum tunnelin using numpy and matplotlib in one dimension
+in this project i developed i stimulation of quantum tunneling using numpy and matplotlib in one dimension.